 Educational Cooperation

-Since 1994, 23 university-graduate Bahrainis went to Japan for higher studies on the basis of Japanese government scholarship 7 are still studying in Japan (as of October 2009).
+Since 1994, 30 Bahraini university-graduates have gone to Japan for higher studies on the basis of the Japanese Government Scholarship and among them 6 are still studying in Japan (as of April 2014).

-The Japanese language evening courses have been introduced in 1990 and morning courses at the University of Bahrain in 1991 with the help of Nomura Bahrain-Japan Friendship Fund.
+Japanese language evening courses have been provided by the Ministry of Educations since 1990 and morning courses at the University of Bahrain since 1991 with the help of the Nomura Bahrain-Japan Friendship Fund.
 The Japanese Studies Centre opened in the year 2000 at the University of Bahrain.
-The Japan Foundation donates teaching materials, text books and books on Japan in English to the Centre.

-More than sixty Bahraini youths have participated in the Ship for World Youth Program since1998.
+Total 116 Bahraini youths have participated in the Ship for World Youth Leaders (SWYLs) Program (Former SWY Program) since 1998.
 They established the Ship for World Youth Alumni Association / Bahrain in March, 2000.
 They have been quite active in promoting cultural programs and friendship between the two countries.

-- December 2003, Le Club Basheraf (Arab music concert by the Japanese musicians).
+- December 2003, Le Club Basheraf (Arab music concert by Japanese musicians)

-- November 2004, Japanese drummers’ performance by "Leonald Eto and Leo Project Ensemble".
+- November 2004, Japanese Drum Performance by "Leonald Eto and Leo Project Ensemble"

 - February 2009, Japanese economist lecture by Prof. Haruo Shimada